 Moreover since $h=K|_{\Sigma}$, a calculation \cite{BrayKhuri}, \cite{BrayKhuri1} guarantees that the second fundamental form of this embedding agrees with $k$.
 Lastly observe that since $\phi$ vanishes at $\partial M_{0}$, we must have that $\partial M_{0}$ is an apparent horizon.
 However $\partial M$ is an outermost apparent horizon, so in fact $\partial M_{0}=\partial M$, and hence $M_{0}=M$.

 \begin{remark} Without further modification, the arguments of this paper can only yield the inequality

 where the ADM mass is replaced by the ADM energy in \eqref{0.4}.
-The rigidity statement for \eqref{50.1} is as follows, if equality holds then $(M,g,k)$ arises from a spacelike slice of the Schwarzschild spacetime, with outerminimizing boundary.
-Note that the only if part is not included.
-That is, we cannot say that if $(M,g,k)$ arises from a spacelike slice of the Schwarzschild spacetime with outerminimizing boundary, then equality holds.
-This is due to the difference between the ADM mass and energy.
+The rigidity statement for \eqref{50.1} is as follows, equality holds only if $(M,g,k)$ arises from a spacelike slice of the Schwarzschild spacetime, with outerminimizing boundary.
+Note that the `if' direction is not included.